rusty-brown/fine-fractals-zoom-videos/README.md

 Paths - holds all the calculation paths data `ArrayList<double[]> paths`

-Pixels - holds the `double[]` data mapped to `int[]` screen pixels
+Pixels - holds the `double[]` data mapped to `int[][]` screen pixels

-Packages `.finite.`, `.infinite.`, `.euler.`, `.phoenix.`

-Contains implementations for various kinds of fractals this application can calculate.
+Packages `finite`, `infinite`, `euler`, `phoenix` contains implementations for various kinds of fractals this application can calculate.

-`fine.fractals.fractal.mandelbrot.`
+`fine.fractals.fractal.mandelbrot`

 Area - defines domain for Finebrot calculation, all the interesting pints are at the horizon of Mandelbrot set.

 Pixels - holds the Mandelbrot data `MandelbrotElement[RESOLUTION_WIDTH][RESOLUTION_HEIGHT]`
 Which contain relevant Mandelbrot pixel states.
 These states are important to optimize calculation.

-`fine.fractals.machine.`
+`fine.fractals.machine`

 `FractalEngine` - Fractal engine sequentially triggers the calculation and organizes relevant steps before and after the calculation.
-It is the centre functional core of this application.
+It is the centre functional core of this program.

-`CalculationPathThread` - Performs the actual calculations for `MandelbrotElements` and puts good results (calculation paths) in `PathsFinebrot`
+`CalculationPathThread` - Performs the actual calculations for `MandelbrotElements` and
+puts good results (calculation paths) in `PathsFinebrot`

-`Target` - represents point `re,im` at the center of displayed `AreaFinebrot` and `AreaMandelbrot`
+`Target` - Represents point `re,im` at the center of displayed `AreaFinebrot` and `AreaMandelbrot`.
 Towards this point the application zooms

 ## How to use this application